Knectar/behat-ci/README.md

 ## Usage
 Note: if you do not install behat-ci globally, all commands must be run in the project directory and prefixed with app/console.
-For details on the commands in the console, run
+For details on the commands in the console, simply run

-    bh --help
+    bh

 The application relies on 2 key commands,